pub trait WidgetExt:

 §Returns

-The widget’s last child
+the widget’s last child

 Sourcefn layout_manager(&self) -> Option<LayoutManager>